-This evergreen has glossy, medium green leaves, either elliptical or oblong in shape, and the crown is dense, making the Key Lime an excellent shade tree.
+The key lime, or Mexican lime (Citrus aurantifolia), is a small tree that tops out at about 20 feet tall.
+It thrives in U.S. Department of Agriculture plant hardiness zones 9 to 11, and can live for 150 years.
+The tree is an evergreen, with glossy, medium green leaves, either elliptical or oblong in shape.
+The crown is dense, making the key lime an excellent shade tree.
 The bark is smooth and dark brown in color.
 Some trees have thorns.

-Fruits are prolific, usually round, yellow to green and usually measure 2 to 3 inches in diameter.
+Each trees produces many limes.
+They are round, yellow to green, and usually measure 2 to 3 inches in diameter.
 The limes start out with a green peel, but as the fruit ripens it turns pale yellow and can be rough or smooth.
 The flesh is greenish-yellow, fragrant, juicy, flavorful and filled with varying amounts of seeds.
-Key Lime normally fruits in winter, but is also known to produce fruit during the spring and summer.
+Key lime normally fruits in winter, but is also known to produce fruit during the spring and summer.

-The Tahitian lime (Citrus Latifolia), USDA zones 9 to 11, is also known as the Persian lime.
+The Tahitian lime (Citrus latifolia), also called the Persian lime, thrives in USDA zones 9 to 11.
 It is believed to be a hybrid of the Mexican lime and either citron or lemon.
-Trees grow up to 20 feet tall with widespread branches and fewer thorns than the Mexican variety.
+Trees grow up to 20 feet tall, with widespread branches and fewer thorns than the Mexican variety.

-A native of Southeast Asia, the Thai lime (Citrus hystrix), USDA zones 10 to 12, grows as either a shrub or small tree, the latter growing to between 6 and 25 feet tall.
-The word hystrix is a derivative of the Greek word hustrix, which means hedgehog.
-It was bestowed on this lime because of the many thorns found on the branches.
+A native of Southeast Asia, the Thai, or kaffir, lime tree (Citrus hystrix) requires slightly warmer temperatures than other types of lime trees.
+It thrives in USDA zones 10 to 12.
+While it often grows as a shrub, it can also grow to 25 feet tall.
+The species name, hystrix, comes from the Greek word for hedgehog.
+It was bestowed on this lime because of the many thorns on the branches.